brianjtarte/aboutme/README.md

 ## About Me

-I build an app with a direct and powerful purpose.
-It does all of the things that it accomplishes well.
-I should describe the purpose and functionality so those that visit my README understand the app
+For this lab, you will learn about who I am and the things I love most.
+This will be done using HTML, CSS, and JS.

-### Author: Student/Group Name
+### Author: Brian Tarte

 ### Links and Resources
 * [submission PR](http://xyz.com)